 During the last five years SMEs in Greece faced several negative trends as a result of the continued economic recession.
-The radical restructuring of the market shares in most sectors, the reduced demand due to lower purchasing power, the lack of liquidity which become worse due to the inability of the banking system to support it, the continuous and increasing exit from the market of a large number of enterprises and the rapid deterioration of employment rates, are some of the direct and visible results.
+The radical restructuring of the market shares in most sectors, the reduced demand due to lower purchasing power, the lack of liquidity which becomes worse due to the inability of the banking system to support it, the continuous and increasing exit from the market of a large number of enterprises, and the rapid deterioration of employment rates are some of the direct and visible results.

-After this long struggling period, Greek SMEs are now trying to adopt new business models and development paths.
-In this new effort, SMEs have to face several challenges which in turn create multiple needs of consulting support.
+After this long period of struggle, Greek SMEs are now trying to adopt new business models and development paths.
+In this new effort, SMEs have to face several challenges which in turn create multiple needs for consulting support.
 The main challenges are:

-- inability of approaching the financial system because of the crisis’ intensity and the poor banking sector performance
+- Inability to approach the financial system because of the crisis’ intensity and the poor banking sector performance.

-- weakness of exploiting EU initiatives and funding programs, both because of the failure of Central Government to accelerate the processes and because of the lack of strategic business choices from the majority of SMEs
+- eakness of exploiting EU initiatives and funding programs, both because of the failure of the Central Government to accelerate the processes and because of the lack of strategic business choices from the majority of SMEs.

-As the major consulting provider in the area, PLANET has already in place a modern and integrated service portfolio to assist SMEs in overcoming these challenges and fulfil their new needs.
+As the area’s major consulting provider, PLANET already has in place a modern and integrated service portfolio to assist SMEs in overcoming these challenges and to fulfil their new needs.
 This portfolio is based on five strategic pillars:

-- Modernization of business infrastructure to catch up with latest technology standards and international market needs
+- Modernization of business infrastructure to catch up with the latest technology standards and international market needs.

 Using a unique diagnostic and service delivery methodology and leveraging a wide network of high level field experts, PLANET becomes a valuable partner for SMEs towards the fulfilment of their new goals and ambitions.